 From Sunshine Village, you only have a short 5-minute drive to Banff town.
 In Banff town, book yourself a hotel for a few nights as you’ll definitely need time to explore this vibrant mountain town!

-Truthfully, there are tons of fun things to do in Banff, it can be hard to know even where to start – you’ll likely need a Banff travel guide!
+Truthfully, there are tons of fun things to do in Banff, it can be hard to know even where to start.
 Some of my personal favorite activities in Banff include:

 Visit Mt Norquay – The views from Mt Norquay are unlike any other.
 In the summer, ride the sightseeing gondola and visit the restaurant at the top for a beer with a view.
 In the winter, you can’t miss hitting the slopes or testing out their famous tube park (fun for the whole family!)
 If you buy the SkiBig3 Lift Ticket Mt Norquay is the third ski resort you’ll have access to.

 Banff Upper Hot Springs – For only a few dollars you can relax in Banff’s very own hot springs with mountain views.
 The hot springs can get busy though.

 Take the gondola up Sulphur Mountain – Ride the gondola to the top of Sulphur Mountain to experience panoramic views of Banff National Park.
 If you want to skip paying for the ride, hike up instead!